 This normal cell renewal process can go wrong sometimes.
 A cell may become damaged, which results in changes that affect normal cell renewal.
 When this happens cells do not die when they should.
 This may lead to cells forming a lump called a tumour, or blood cells can become damaged and lead to leukaemia.

 You can get cancer at any age, but the risk of cancer increases as you get older.
 One of the main risks for causing cancer is tobacco smoke.
 Other risks include lifestyle choices, radiation, chemical exposure, hormones, or other factors within the body and environment.

 How can I spot cancer?

 Some changes to your body can be a sign of cancer and it is important to get them checked out by a doctor.
-You will find our leaflet, ‘Know the ABCs for being cancer aware’, here.
+Download our leaflet, ‘Know the ABCs for being cancer aware’ (PDF).
 This gives you information on the signs and symptoms that you should look out for.
 You need to become familiar with your own body so that you are aware of any changes that might be a concern.
 Finding cancer early can save your life.
 You should contact your GP if you have any concerns.

 Read more information on cancer prevention available here.